The Scene of Arizona's Last Stagecoach Robbery?

 The sections of road between A, B, and C are the modern incarnations of the Kane Spring Canyon stage road.
 A comparison to the 1910 topographic map shows a close correlation between the location of those road segments "then and now".
 Southwest of Highway 177, the road from B to A is paved for a distance.
 Northeast of 177, the section between B and C will probably require a high clearance vehicle to travel.

 The road in the wash east of letter C. is probably better suited for well-equipped short wheel base 4x4 vehicles.
 In the canyon east of Tiger Mountain and north of Kane Spring, the road has been closed to vehicular travel.
 Private property that includes the old Troy townsite is posted against entry.
-The southern boundary of that private property is near the windmill symbol shown on the map at letter D.

 This is the current view of the mouth of Kane Spring Canyon at the Gila River.
 The channel is clogged with vegetation as compared to the view from 1908 above.
 The wooden trestle from the early days of the railroad has been replaced with steel culverts.
 The buildings across the river are in the community of Riverside.
 It was subdivided in the 1960's.
 At that time, the old stage station was still standing.

 In Section 8 of the 1880 GLO map, the road to Globe City is shown in Kane Spring Canyon.
 On the 1910 map, that section of road is on the ridge to the south of the canyon.
 This is the 2016 view into that portion of the canyon.
-There are few signs of any modern travel down in the wash.
+There are few signs of any modern travel in the wash.
 The Dripping Springs Mountains are in the distance.

 Geology played a role in the routing of the stage road.
 It would have been impossible to have run the road in the section of the canyon that parallels the old road between B and C on the modern map.